mendozacortesgroup/chinampas/README.md

 # chinampas
 Code for the paper https://arxiv.org/abs/2103.15265

+A Jupyter notebook explain the paper is located at  [Notebook](Chinampas.ipynb).

 Here we add a [python program](main.py) to find those chinampas of profit 0.

 A chinampa of arbitrary profit looks like the figure below.